orthanc/ocoen_filesecrets/README.md

 Note that that both the raw data and the encrypted package are binary data so are expected / returned as `bytes`.
 If you want to encrypt string data you must covert it to bytes using `encode` as in the example above.

+Both the `encrypt` and `decrypt` methods can also be passed additional data that is included in the integrity check but not encrypted.
+This can be used to tie the encrypted payload to it's expected use (e.g. include the file name in the integrity check).
+Additional data is passed as a third parameter:

+    data = 'my super secret credentials'.encode('UTF-8')
+    additional_data = 'thefilename'.encode('UTF-8')

+    # encrypt including additional data in the integrity check
+    encrypted_data = filesecrets.encrypt(data, 'my password', additional_data)

+    # decrypt requires the same additional data to pass the integrity check
+    unencrypted_data = filesecrets.encrypt(data, 'my password', additional_data)

+    # Fails the integrity check since the additional data is not provided
+    filesecrets.encrypt(data, 'my password')

+As with the data, the additional data is binary so strings must be encoded before being passed to `encrypt` or `decrypt`.

 Design and Implementation Details
 =================================